How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-In addition to populating the subradiant manifold, the non-linear processes involved create excitations in entangled pairs.
-Nevertheless, such correlations could in principle be suppressed by heating due to interactions, and by the coupling with the environment.
-To assess this, we computed the connected pair correlation function $\aver{\sigma^-_k \sigma^-_{-k}}_c$.
+In addition to populating the subradiant manifold, the nonlinear processes involved create excitations in correlated pairs.
+Nevertheless, such correlations could in principle be suppressed by heating due to interactions, driving and coupling with the vacuum environment.
+To assess this, we computed the connected pair-correlations function $\aver{\sigma^-_k \sigma^-_{-k}}_c$.
 Such function and its real-space counterpart $\aver{\sigma^-_i \sigma^-_{j}}_c$ are shown in panels (a) and (b) of Fig.~\ref{fig:lowDrive}.
 Panel (a) shows that correlations are indeed present in mode-pairs with momenta $-k$ and $k$, peaking around the resonant modes for decreasing drive strengths.
 These correspond to correlations that are long-ranged in real space, as shown in panel (b).
 Both panels also show a second important fact: the correlations amplitude increases decreasing the drive strength.
 This results from a non-trivial interplay between decreased populations and decreased heating.
-It is then clear that correlations can survive heating effects due to drive, dissipation and interactions in such weak-drive steady-state.
-Decreasing the drive further, eventually a maximum will be reached and the trend will invert, as correlations become bound by occupations.
+It is then clear that correlations can survive heating effects in such weak-drive regime.
+Decreasing the drive further, we expect eventually a maximum and a trend inversion, as correlations become bound by occupations.
 For those smaller drive strengths though, our method is not reliable and predicts negative probabilities due to an expected breakdown of the non-crossing approximation (NCA).
 For this reason, we limited our analysis to intermediate drive intensities for which our approach is well behaved.
-We also remark that, although these correlations are reminiscent of a two-mode bosonic squeezed state, the steady-state predicted is non-gaussian.
-Finally, we note that a qualitatively similar behaviour is also displayed by the correlator $\aver{\sigma^+_k \sigma^-_{k}}_c$.
+We also remark that, although these correlations are reminiscent of a multimode bosonic squeezed state, the steady-state predicted is non-gaussian.
+A qualitatively similar behaviour was also found for the correlator $\aver{\sigma^+_k \sigma^-_{k}}_c$.

-Moreover, we wish to quantify the strength of non-linearities in the weak-drive regime.
-In particular, we consider their effect on the steady-state.
-This in fact features also an uncorrelated, linear component.
-This is due to the linear driving, although detuned, of the zero-momentum mode in our geometry, which results into a coherent population of this mode witnessed by a non-zero, uniform $\aver{\sigma_{j}^-}$.
+Moreover, we wish to quantify the strength of nonlinearities in the weak-drive regime, and we consider their effect on the steady-state.
+This state in fact features also an uncorrelated linear component, due to the linear driving, although detuned, of the zero-momentum mode, resulting in a coherent population witnessed by a uniform $\aver{\sigma_{j}^-} \neq 0$.
 It is the only component that would be predicted by classical theories \cite{ruostekoskiJavanainen1997,javanainenJavanainen1999}.